Do-PFN: In-Context Learning for Causal Effect Estimation: Experiments

-\paragraph{Case studies} We introduce several causal case studies that pose unique challenges for causal effect estimation, traditionally approached via the front-door and back-door criteria (Figure \ref{fig:casestudies}).
-Moreover, the ``Unobserved Confounder'' case study features an unidentifiable causal effect, thereby constituting a fundamentally intractable problem for (precise) causal effect estimation.
+\paragraph{Case studies} We introduce several causal case studies that pose unique challenges for causal effect estimation, requiring adjustment based on the satisfaction of front-door and back-door criteria (Figure \ref{fig:casestudies}).
+We therefore evaluate Do-PFN's ability to automatically perform this adjustment given only observational data.
 Please refer to Appendix \ref{sec:detail_syn_case_studies} for more details.

-\paragraph{Synthetic data generation} For each case study visualized in Figure \ref{fig:casestudies}, we independently sample 100 datasets with the corresponding graph structure, varying the SCM parameters as described in Appendix \ref{sec:prior-fitting}.
+\paragraph{Data generation} For each case study visualized in Figure \ref{fig:casestudies}, we independently sample 100 datasets with the corresponding graph structure, varying the SCM parameters as described in Appendix \ref{sec:prior-fitting}.
 We also vary the number of samples, standard deviation of noise terms, as well as edge weights and non-linearities.
 The structural equations for our case studies, as well as details regarding how SCM parameters are sampled, are provided in Appendix \ref{sec:detail_syn_case_studies} and Appendix Table \ref{tab:details_casestudies}.
 We additionally generate three case studies not visualized in Figure \ref{fig:casestudies}, which ablate over smaller dataset sizes $M_{max} \sim\text{Uniform}([5, 100])$, complex graph structures with number of nodes $K\sim \text{Uniform}([4, 10])$, and finally a ``Common Effect'' case study which we show to be easily solved even by standard regression models (Appendix Figure \ref{fig:common}).